 Figure 7a shows that Conclave consistently outperforms SMCQL, and that it scales better.
-At 10k rows, Conclave completes in 3.7 seconds, while SMCQL takes 14.3 minutes; SMCQL does not finish within an hour for 100k or more rows, while Conclave takes under two minutes for 2M rows.1 This improvement is due Conclave's public join and its sort pushup optimization.
+At 40k rows, Conclave completes in 3.7 seconds, while SMCQL takes 14.3 minutes; SMCQL does not finish within an hour for 400k or more rows, while Conclave takes under two minutes.
+Finally, Conclave processes 4M input records in 8 minutes.
+This improvement is due Conclave's public join and its sort elimination optimization.
 By combining the public join with slicing, Conclave can compute the initial join in the clear, and sends only rows for patient IDs present at both parties into MPC.
 By contrast, SMCQL still runs the join and the subsequent operations obliviously for each private slice, which has quadratic cost in the size of the slice.

-Sort push-up allows Conclave to avoid an expensive oblivious sort step otherwise required for the distinct count by moving it up into clear-text processing.
-Since the sort is by a public column and all operations under MPC are orderpreserving, Conclave can sort the data in the clear.
-This reduces the complexity of the MPC from $\mathcal{O}(n \log n)$ to $\mathcal{O}(n)$.
+Sort elimination allows Conclave to avoid an expensive oblivious sort step otherwise required for the distinct count.
+Conclave performs the sort in the clear, as part of the public join; since all operations under MPC are order-preserving no subsequent sorts are necessary.
+This reduces the complexity of the MPC from $\mathcal{O}(n \log n)$ to $\mathcal{O}(n)$ .
 SMCQL could likewise benefit from this optimization.